adamk72/consulting_website/blog/2023-08-31-developer-expectations.md

 - No warnings or errors for lint, the browser, interpreter, or compiler before committing/merging (without explanation).
 - Use a code spelling check extension.
 You’ll avoid a ton of basic mistakes and improve your debugging because you won’t miss that one misspelled variable.
 - No hard coded, “magic” values.
-  - Pull client/customer text out of the code and add it as a part of an I18N file, even if it’s only for a single language.
+  - Pull client/customer text out of the code and add it as a part of an I18N file, even if it’s only for a single language _[ed: this is particularly useful for doing spelling and grammar checks by someone who isn't on the development team]_
   - Create config files for things like maximums, minimums, colors, and other things that the client might change their mind on.
   - Don’t make these (or any) files monolithic.
 - Files less than 200 lines (without a good reason for going higher).